Proof of Humanity

 Aura used to be embedded in the object.
 Now it has to be embedded in the person.
 The personalization of proof is the new frontier.

-But only for a while.
-Once transparency is legible, it too becomes a costume.
+But this still isn’t bulletproof.
+Once transparency is legible, it too starts looking and acting like a costume.

-If effort is now diminished, if it can be hidden, and proof can or soon will be gamed too, if transparency itself can be performed — what’s left?
+If effort is now diminished, if it can be hidden, and proof will soon be gamed too, if transparency itself can be performed — what’s left?

-The only thing left that can’t be gamed is wanting something badly enough that it shows.
+Two things: distinctiveness, and desire.
+Distinctiveness will be harder to achieve than ever, but if you can, it’ll catapult you to the top.
+The only other thing left that can’t be gamed seems to be wanting something badly enough that it shows.
 Desire is the closest thing to proof of authenticity we have left.

 When Timothée Chalamet says he's on a quest for greatness, you can argue it's sincere or strategic.
 It doesn't matter.
 You believe he wants it.
 There's no reason to fake that desire, we think, only to hide it.
 And like it or not, this is why people label Donald Trump authentic too.
 His whole personality is telling you what he desires and telling you why he deserves to get it.
 You can hate what he wants and hope he doesn't get it, but you cannot deny that he wants it.

 Duration is the final filter.
 People chasing rewards leave when rewards dry up.
-Sustained obsession can’t be faked.
+Sustained obsession is hard to fake.
 If you do fake it long enough to become indistinguishable from someone who has it, you’re not faking anymore.
+But to really sell people on it, you’ll have to be extreme.
+That’s the new world.
+Or you can take your chances with the idealistic approach — let the work speak for itself.

 Just don’t show me a test that says you’re real.
 The only thing I know when you show me a 100% Human score is that you wanted me to know you were authentic.
 All you’ve proven is your desire to prove something.
 The most human trait of all.